-How To: Prevent Calcium Buildup on Your Teeth
+How to Prevent Tartar Buildup on Your Teeth

 How Does Tartar Form?

-Though tartar can develop on any surface of our teeth, it quite commonly builds up behind the front teeth and near the gum line of our molars, as these areas are where our saliva ducts are located.
-Tartar build up has an effect on the soft tissue of our mouths, like our gums.
-Tartar formed near our gums can cause inflammation and can eventually lead to gum disease.
+Though tartar can develop on any surface of our teeth, it commonly builds up behind the front teeth and near the gum line of our molars, where our saliva ducts are located.
+Tartar affects the soft tissue of your mouth, especially your gums.
+Tartar near your gums can cause inflammation and can eventually lead to gum disease.

-Unfortunately, once plaque has hardened into tartar, it usually takes professional intervention to remove it.
-Dental hygienists have a variety of cleaning tools and techniques that they will utilize, depending on the severity of the buildup.
+Unfortunately, once plaque has hardened into tartar, it usually takes a dental professional to remove it.
+Dentists and hygienists have a variety of tools and techniques that they may utilize, depending on the severity of the buildup.

-- A prophylaxis, or routine/preventive cleaning is the most common and least intrusive type of cleaning
+- A prophylaxis, or routine/preventive cleaning is the most common and least unpleasant type of cleaning

-- If the tartar has reached far below the gum line, a deep cleaning (scaling and root planning) may be needed.
+- If the tartar has reached far below the gum line and you have lost bone, you may need a deep cleaning (scaling and root planning) with anesthesia.

-The easiest way to prevent tartar/calcium buildup is to brush your teeth for at least two minutes, twice a day, and floss at least once daily.
-This oral care routine will remove the bacteria-filled plaque from your teeth, which would eventually harden into tartar.
-Mouthwash can also assist in killing bacteria in the mouth, preventing it from colonizing, thus reducing plaque and the risk of tartar build up.
-As each person produces plaque at different rates, tartar build up can develop for even the most vigilant brushers.
-To keep this tartar in check, it is important to visit your dental office for routine cleanings at least twice a year, or as otherwise directed by your dentist.
+The easiest way to prevent tartar buildup is to brush your teeth for at least two minutes, twice a day and floss at least once daily.
+This oral care routine will remove the bacteria-filled plaque from your teeth, which could eventually harden into tartar.
+Some mouthwashes can also assist in killing bacteria in the mouth, preventing it from colonizing, thus reducing plaque and the risk of tartar build up.
+Each person produces plaque at a different rate, so tartar build up can develop for even the best brushers.
+To keep tartar in check, it is important to visit your dentist for routine cleanings at least twice a year, or as otherwise directed by your dentist.

 Note: The information in this document is not meant to replace the advice of your dentist or another licensed healthcare professional.
 Talk to your dentist for any specific dental advice.